10-zin/10-zin.github.io/_posts/2023-09-15-neural-net-alchemy.md

 # Analogies for Neural Nets: Softmax, Crazy Gradients, and Neuron Shenanigans!

-Hey there, brave explorer! 🚀 Ever felt like deep learning is kinda like deciphering alien tech while blindfolded?
-Let’s rip off that blindfold and poke around this crazy machine!
+To all the neural net nerds, I came up with some quirky analogies for buzzy neural net terms.
+Have a look 🚀

 ---

 ## **Softmax: Not Just Fancy Math Jargon**
 Okay, picture your buddy throwing darts after a few drinks.
 Hilarious?
 Yep.
 Accurate?
 Nope.
-Without Softmax, that's our model – tossing darts all over, sometimes hitting ridiculous scores like `2384423`.
+Without Softmax, that's our model – tossing darts all over, sometimes hitting ridiculous scores like `2384423` when it shoule be a `1` or a `0`.

 **🧐 Observation**:
 Big numbers might be cool in a jackpot, but in predictions?
 Not so much.
 Our model is basically shouting numbers hoping something sticks.